PRASHANT7277/movie-app/README.md

 # movie-app
-Here you can search any movie by name with debouncing features.
+Here you can search any movie by name with debouncing feature.